Shihan150/iloscar/README.md

     4. Run the model.
-Users can click the 'Clean the output' button, then the experiment information from the previous run will be cleared.
-But it is only optional and users can run the next experiment directly.
+    Optionally, you can click the 'Clean the output' button to clear the experiment information from the previous run.
+    However, this step is optional, and you can proceed to run the next experiment directly.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/96f94b67-62ed-4d99-8ddf-2c3f33178344)

-    6. When integration finished, modeling results are saved to exp_name folder (Zeebe2009 here).
+    6. Once the integration is complete, the modeling results will be saved in the exp_name folder (e.g., 'Zeebe2009').
-    The folder will be in the same dictionary where you run your python code.
+    The folder will be located in the same directory where you ran your Python code.
     Modeling mean surface DIC, ALK, pH and d13c, pCO2, and CCD for each ocean basin will be displayed when integration succeeds.

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/3bf77e45-77af-4c92-9fa2-e375fc50ec24)

 ### 2. Inverse model example
-The general workflow for the inverse model follows:
+The general workflow for the inverse model is as follows:
-1. Tune the parameters and derive the inital steady state y0 in the forward model page.
+1. Tune the parameters and obtain the initial steady state y0 using the forward model page.
-2. Navigate to the inverse model page and provide file names that contain the target records.
+2. Go to the inverse model page and specify the file names that contain the target records.
-3. Change the parameters according to the tuning results.
+3. Adjust the parameters based on the tuning results obtained from the forward model.
 4. Run the inverse model.

 #### 2.1 Inverse twin experiment

-To test the performance of inverse algorithm, an identical twin test is performed.
-In identical twin testing, a preliminary run of the forward model is used to generate a synthetic 'truth' data set which can subsequently be used in inversion experiments.
-It is straightfoward to check whether the inverse algorithm works correctly.
+To evaluate the performance of the inverse algorithm, an identical twin test can be conducted.
+In this type of test, a preliminary run of the forward model is performed to generate a synthetic 'truth' dataset that can be used for subsequent inversion experiments.
+This allows for a straightforward assessment of the accuracy of the inverse algorithm.

 2.1.1.
 Preliminary run

-    * In Forward page, follow all the default settings in Table 1 and 2, except turn tfinal to 4e4.
+    * In the Forward page, maintain all the default settings in Table 1 and 2, except for setting 'tfinal' to '4e4'.

-    * Set 'emission pattern' as 3 in Step 3 and input 'pulse_emi.dat' in the second row of Table 4.
+    * Set the 'emission pattern' to 3 in Table 3, and input 'pulse_emi.dat' in the second row of Table 4.
-    Note that relative path is required for the file name.
+    Note that the file name should be provided as a relative path.

-    * 'puluse_emi.dat'  two emission events:
+    * 'puluse_emi.dat' file represents two emission events:
-    fast and short (3000 Gt in 3 kyr) vs slow and long (10000 Gt in 35 kyr),
+    a fast and short event (3000 Gt in 3 kyr) and a slow and long event (10000 Gt in 35 kyr).
-    thus serving an excellent example to check the inversion algorithm.
+     This dataset serves as an excellent example for checking the performance of the inversion algorithm.

-    * Name and run the experiment
+    * Provide a name for the experiment and run it.

 ![image](https://user-images.githubusercontent.com/57557675/232114536-3d65cadb-fcea-45e9-9e52-c1cbb66c1bae.png)

 2.1.2.
 Prepare data for inversion

+    * Navigate to the twin_exp folder.
+    * Locate the pCO2 results in the pCO2_d13c.csv file.
-    * At twin_exp folder, select the pCO2 results from pCO2_d13c.csv file and save as twin_pco2_for_inv.csv.
+    * Select the desired pCO2 values and save them as twin_pco2_for_inv.csv.
-    Note that the modeling results are of high temporal resolution
+    * Keep in mind that the modeling results may have a high temporal resolution, so it is recommended to select a subset of data to ensure reasonable inversion times.
-    and we take a slice to keep the inversion time reasonable.

-    * Repeat the process for mean surface pH and surface d13C result.
+    * Repeat the same process for the mean surface pH and surface d13C results.
+Select the relevant values and save them accordingly for use in the inversion experiment.

 2.1.3.
 Inverse experiment (457.08s used)

-    * Navigate to the Inverse page.
+    * Go to the Inverse page.
-    Select 'pCO2 + mean surface d13c' from the dropdown menu and input the target file names manually.
+    From the dropdown menu, select 'pCO2 + mean surface d13c'.
+    Manually input the target file names.

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/abc338e4-00df-4eee-8ef0-35a53e87289d)

-    * In table 3, boundary values need to be specified for the Toms748 root-finding algorithm.
+    * In Table 3, specify the boundary values for the Toms748 root-finding algorithm.
-    Their physical meanings represent the expected minimum and maximum degassing rate.
+    These values represent the expected minimum and maximum degassing rates.
-    The closer is the range, the faster the experiment will run, but at the expense of higher failure probability.
+    The closer the range, the faster the experiment will run, but there is a higher chance of failure.
-    The default values are -0.1 and 2 Gt/yr, which can meet the requirement of most applications.
+    The default values of -0.1 and 2 Gt/yr should be suitable for most applications.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/2914c095-10c2-45f0-b20c-6983096e272e)

-    * Name the experiment and run the model.
+    * Provide a name for the experiment and run the model.

-    * If you want to terminate the ongoing experiment, just click the 'Cancel' button.
+    * If you need to terminate the ongoing experiment, simply click the 'Cancel' button.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/8fda005f-e110-484e-b072-6222f2b9ecfe)

-    * (If you meet an error similar to the following figure,
-    which means some degassing rate is larger than the default higher boundary in Table 3.
+    * If you encounter an error similar to the figure below, it means that some degassing rates exceed the default upper boundary in Table 3.
-    Try to adjust the values of second and third row in Table 3.)
+    Adjust the values in the second and third rows of Table 3 accordingly.

 ![image](https://user-images.githubusercontent.com/57557675/232137441-c1a4c47b-5420-46a0-a88f-2f6841de7991.png)

-    * Succeed!
+    * Once the inverse experiment is successful, the results will be displayed.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/db0604e2-b4c4-4d76-a4e9-68c93fa41cb8)